hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/198_sketch_of_the_life_of_pavhari_baba.md

 his sacrificial fire, and very soon a heap of ashes was all that remained of his body.

-Let us remember the words of Kâlidâsa: "Fools blame the actions of the great, because they are extraordinary and their reasons past the finding-out of ordinary mortals."
+Let us remember the words of Kālidāsa: "Fools blame the actions of the great, because they are extraordinary and their reasons past the finding-out of ordinary mortals."